 - Excused absences and late work: According to University policy, excused absences require documented evidence of medical necessity or an approved collegesanctioned event.
 We will work out a schedule for you to complete your work before or after your absence.
-Zeros and late penalties will be removed once the work is turned in. - Unexcused absences and late work: The late penalty is 7% per day it is automatic and will diminish your potential grade to a floor of 65%.
-This means you can turn in late work and at least get a D and therefore you are always better off submitting something rather than nothing!
-But there is a limit: all week 1 to week 7 assignments must be submitted before the end of week 7; and all week 8 to week 14 assignments must be submitted before the end of week 14 to get the D rather than a zero. - Reasonable accommodations are available for students with documented disabilities that may affect their ability to participate in some limited course activities or meet some minor course requirements.
+Zeros and late penalties will be removed once the work is turned in. - Unexcused absences and late work: The late penalty is 7% per day it is automatic and will diminish your potential grade to a floor of 60%.
+This means you can turn in late work and at least get a D- and therefore, you are always better off submitting something rather than nothing!
+All assignments must be submitted before the end of week 14 to get a D- rather than a zero. - Reasonable accommodations are available for students with documented disabilities that may affect their ability to participate in some limited course activities or meet some minor course requirements.
 Documentation must be on file in the University's "accommodate" system.
 Both the eBook version of the textbook and Canvas have accessibility features that you may find useful, such as the immersive reader function.
 For more information on accommodations at UWO, see the Dean of Students website and the Accessibility Center.